How to Choose the Right Tankless RV Water Heater

 Electric

 Though all of the options presented include other fuel sources, there are traditional tank free hot water heaters that run exclusively on electricity.
-That said, this fuel source works best as the only option when the water heater is installed in a traditional house.
+That said, this fuel source works best as the only option when the heater is installed in a traditional house.

 While this may be a standard concern for RVs in general, it becomes a much bigger issue when powering an electric tankless water heater.
-The usual solution, if you choose to go this route, is to purchase a dedicated battery for the hot water heater to meet all your energy needs.
+The usual solution, if you choose to go this route, is to purchase a dedicated battery for the heater to meet all your energy needs.
 However, this makes an already expensive product that much more costly.

 Further Reading: If you are having issues with your current unit, then check out our guide to maintaining & troubleshooting water heaters.